 Our mission at Cognisys is to enable photographers to Capture the Hidden World!
 Whether your subject is too elusive, too small, too fast or even too slow to capture with traditional photographic techniques we create technical solutions to help you differentiate yourself as a photographer.
 From Automated Focus Stacking to Camera Trapping we can provide gear that will bring your wildest photographic ideas to reality.

 Every month or so we like to post an image taken by one of our customers using our equipment.
 It gives you a great idea of what is possible with Cognisys gear.
-You can see more customer images in our focus stacking and high speed galleries.
 If you have an image you would like us to consider for this spot please send it to us at email@example.com.

 This months featured image was captured by Benjamin Olson.
 Ben captured this image using the Sabre.